ArturMarekNowak/Networking/README.md

 1. TCP - implementation of simple chat in client-server-client architecture.
 This implementation has two major assumptions.
 One is usage of multithreading and the second one is implementation of some sort of graceful shutdown on client or server disconnection.
 TCP protocol is utlized in order to provide connection-oriented communication between sockets.
 This repository was review by [@peter-csala](https://github.com/peter-csala) on CodeReview stack exchange: [Multithreaded tcp server accepting two clients with task factory and graceful shutdown](https://codereview.stackexchange.com/questions/276755/multithreaded-tcp-server-accepting-two-clients-with-task-factory-and-graceful-sh)
 2. UDP - implementation of simple chat in client-server-client architecture.
 This implementation has two major assumptions.
 One is usage of multithreading and the second one is implementation of some sort of graceful shutdown on client or server disconnection.
 UDP protocol is utilized in order to provide connection-less communication between sockets.
+3. Netstat - console application which run is an equivalent to "nestat -a" command on windows OS.

 ## Screenshots
 There will be more here, stay tuned!